Pension Annual Allowance Advice

 Does accessing your pension reduce the annual allowance?

-Once you access the taxable portion of your Defined Contribution pensions you will trigger the Money Purchase Annual Allowance.
+When you begin taking taxable income from your Defined Contribution pension, this will trigger the Money Purchase Annual Allowance.

 • How can I calculate my annual allowance?